|Section V C of the February, 2008 Transition Agreement states the following:

 While the Township considers the village associations to be an integral part of the community, they are not part of the Township governmental body.
 It is only through the service agreements that the Township has a legal relationship to each of the individual village associations.
 Likewise, the village associations are separate and independent from one another, each with its own governing documents, boards, policies, formal and informal procedures.
 All village associations are run by volunteers, many of whom are elected to serve as village officers or area representatives through the same February election process (by agreement) used for the Township’s covenant-based Residential Design Review Committees.

-In the 2014 budget, The Woodlands Township approved $10,000 for each Village Association.
+In the 2018 budget, The Woodlands Township approved $10,000 for each Village Association.
 In order to receive the funds, each Village Association will be required to sign a service agreement with the Township to allow funding and assistance to the Village Associations in exchange for community-building opportunities for residents of The Woodlands Township.
 As stated in the agreement, the villages will be required to produce a minimum of one “Community Spirit” event per year and funds may not be used for donations, grants, scholarships or similar purposes.
-Additional services and requirements are also included in the agreement as they pertain to village elections, communication channels and facility use.
+Additional services and requirements are also included in the agreement as they pertain to village elections, communication channels and facility and equipment use.
+There are no material changes to the service agreement for the calendar year 2018.
+Any additions to the individual village association's Exhibit A equipment requests that have been received since the last Board approval are shown in redline.